divyadhimaan/algo-vault/DSA-playgroud/graphs/valid-tree.md

 A graph is a valid tree if
 - It is connected
-- It has no cycles
+- It has no cycles (covers n-1 edges)

 ```cpp
 bool validTree(int n, vector<vector<int>>& edges) {